SajedurRahmanFiad/PyDataman/README.md

 <b><i>Note 3: Only <code> "apiKey"</code>, <code> "authDomain"</code>, <code> "databaseURL"</code> and <code> "storageBucket"</code> is needed.
 Others are optional.</i></b></br></br></br>

 Everything is now ready.
-Simply call the <code> upload()</code> method with the name of your variable and the directory of your file (in your local device) as argument to upload your file online and call the <code> download()</code> method with the name of your variable and the path you want to save the file as argument to download the file. <b></br>
+Simply import the module <code> pydataman</code>, call the <code> upload()</code> method with the name of your variable and the directory of your file (in your local device) as argument to upload your file online and call the <code> download()</code> method with the name of your variable and the path you want to save the file as argument to download the file. <b></br>
 </br></br>
 Some othe methods available in this <code> CloudFile</code>:</br>
 <ul>